davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 # Consuming Unsigned Certificates

-X.509 signatures of type id-unsigned are always invalid.
+X.509 signatures of type id-alg-unsigned are always invalid.
 This contrasts with {{JWT}}.
-When processing X.509 certificates without verifying signatures, receivers MAY accept id-unsigned.
-When verifying X.509 signatures, receivers MUST reject id-unsigned.
-In particular, X.509 validators MUST NOT accept id-unsigned in the place of a signature in the certification path.
+When processing X.509 certificates without verifying signatures, receivers MAY accept id-alg-unsigned.
+When verifying X.509 signatures, receivers MUST reject id-alg-unsigned.
+In particular, X.509 validators MUST NOT accept id-alg-unsigned in the place of a signature in the certification path.

 X.509 applications must already account for unknown signature algorithms, so applications are RECOMMENDED to satisfy these requirements by ignoring this document.
-An unmodified X.509 validator will not recognize id-unsigned and is thus already expected to reject it in the certification path.
-Conversely, in contexts where an X.509 application was ignoring the self-signature, id-unsigned will also be ignored, but more efficiently.
+An unmodified X.509 validator will not recognize id-alg-unsigned and is thus already expected to reject it in the certification path.
+Conversely, in contexts where an X.509 application was ignoring the self-signature, id-alg-unsigned will also be ignored, but more efficiently.

 In other contexts, applications may require modifications.
 For example, an application that uses self-signedness in interpreting its local configuration